 - Able to accept they are not legally parents – they do not have any legal rights or obligations towards the child.

 - Willing to sign paperwork to give ‘informed consent’ for the use of their gametes.
-Donors can change their mind right up to the moment an embryo is transferred.
+Donors can change their minds right up to the moment an embryo is transferred.

 - Able to write a message of goodwill which is kept for adult offspring to read.
 This and the personal description help give a sense of who the donor is as a person.

 The donor takes fertility drugs and undergoes scans and egg collection.
-The eggs are checked for suitability and either frozen and stored or fertilised.
+The eggs are checked for suitability and either fertilised or frozen and stored.
 Then everyone waits and hopes for healthy embryos to form.
 Once an embryo is ready – ideally at the blastocyst stage (100 – 150 cells) – it is transferred to the intended parent.

 The mother-to-be must take hormone therapy as gel, patches or injections to regulate her menstrual cycle.
-That way her womb is in the right state at the right moment to receive the embryo and hopefully form a successful pregnancy.
+That way her womb is in the right state at the right moment to receive the embryo.

 How many eggs?

-It’s worth bearing in mind that very often fresh donor cycles produce more eggs than own egg IVF cycles.
-It makes sense when you think about, right?
-These women are examined and chosen for their promising fertility.
+It’s worth bearing in mind that very often donor cycles produce more eggs than own egg IVF cycles.
+It makes sense when you think about it.
+Donors are chosen for their promising fertility.
 And they tend to be younger than egg recipients.

-What it does mean is that recipients can get more than one shot at a pregnancy – sometimes even coming back for a sibling from the same batch.
-It’s worth bearing in mind that clinics tend to charge separately for storing any extra embryos beyond a year and for each treatment to transfer a frozen embryo (FET).
+Bear in mind that clinics tend to charge separately for storing any extra embryos beyond a year and for each treatment to transfer a frozen embryo (FET).
+This can be several thousand pounds.
 Check exactly what you will need to pay for.

-Treatment costs vary depending on whether you are using fresh or frozen donor eggs and partner or donor sperm.
-And you can also find a donor yourself through an egg bank and choose your preferred clinic for treatment.
+Costs vary depending on whether you are using fresh or frozen donor eggs and partner or donor sperm.
+One option is to use an egg bank and then choose your preferred clinic for treatment.
 Some patients say they have greater control over donor characteristics this way.